 This ballot measure first asks whether either of the propositions should be approved and second asks you to choose between the two, regardless of whether you believe either should be enacted.
 If the first question passes with a simple majority, the proposition with the most votes from the second question will be approved.

 Proposition 1A refers to Initiative Petition 134 to introduce "approval voting," a method by which voters vote for any and all candidates they approve of.
 In this system, the two candidates receiving the most total votes for office will continue on to the general election.
 Some community leaders have voiced concern over the legality of this system and whether it violates the one person, one vote principle.
 In places where this has been tried, some voters still choose to vote for one candidate so that they don't dilute support for their favorite candidate.

-Vote “YES” on Question 1 to approve the enactment of either of the propositions and vote for Proposition 1B on Question 2 to bring ranked choice voting to Seattle primaries and strengthen our democratic process.
+Vote "Yes" on Question 1 and vote for Proposition 1B on Question 2 to bring ranked choice voting to Seattle primary elections.